19hours/sg-statutes/Acts/Rapid Transit Systems Act.md

 [37

-### Authorised employees of licensee to exercise certain powers of Authority’s employees
+### Authorised employees of licensee, etc., to exercise certain powers of Authority’s employees

-41\.
-The Authority may, with the approval of the Minister, in writing authorise any licensee or employee of a licensee to exercise all or any of the powers of an employee of the Authority under this Act subject to such conditions or limitations as the Authority may specify.
+41\.—(1) The Authority may, with the approval of the Minister, in writing authorise any licensee or employee of a licensee to exercise all or any of the powers of an employee of the Authority under this Act subject to such conditions or limitations as the Authority may specify.

+[Act 38 of 2018 wef 02/01/2019]

+(2) This section does not affect the operation of sections 11 and 11A of the Land Transport Authority of Singapore Act, and the authorisation under those sections of outsourced enforcement officers to exercise all or any of the powers of an employee of the Authority under this Act (but not powers under section 23B).

+[Act 38 of 2018 wef 02/01/2019]

 [38

+### Protection from personal liability

+41A\.
+No liability shall lie against any member, officer or employee of the Authority or any other person acting under the direction of the Authority for anything done or intended to be done with reasonable care and in good faith in the execution or purported execution of this Act.

+[Act 38 of 2018 wef 02/01/2019]

 ### Jurisdiction of courts